-DNA and Genomes
+DNA and genomes

 - A gene is a segment of a DNA molecule that encodes a particular protein.
-The entirety of genetic information of an organism is called its genome. - The DNA of bacteria has between 105 and 107 nucleotides (one of the four bases).
-Mammals have between 108 and 1010 nucleotides.
-So, by the product rule there are at least 4^{105} different sequences of bases in the DNA of bacteria and 4^{108} different sequences of bases in the DNA of mammals. - The human genome includes approximately 23,000 genes, each with 1,000 or more nucleotides. - Biologists, mathematicians, and computer scientists all work on determining the DNA sequence (genome) of different organisms.
+The entirety of genetic information of an organism is called its genome. - Product rule there are at least 4^{105} different sequences of bases in the DNA of mammals. - The human genome includes approximately 23,000 genes, each with 1,000 or more nucleotides. - Biologists, mathematicians, and computer scientists all work on determining the DNA sequence (genome) of different organisms.